ViriatoII/MindaGap/README.md

 INSTALLATION
 ------------
-I recommend the [git bash](https://git-scm.com/download/win) terminal to run python, which you need installed.
-To install dependencies, write the following on the terminal:
+I recommend the [git bash](https://git-scm.com/download/win) terminal to run python.
+To install the python dependencies, write the following on the terminal:

 ```pip3 install tifffile, opencv-python  ```